WojciechMatuszewski/programming-notes/aws-stuff.md

 #### LifeCycle Manager for EBS

 - creating snapshots manually is ok but AWS can take care of this task for you.
 With `LifeCycle Manager` you can enable creation of automated backups.
-BUT **YOUR VOLUME HAS TO BE TAGED**
+BUT **YOUR VOLUME HAS TO BE TAGGED**

 * this **can be done across different DBS** like SQL or Oracle or other.